3tallah/DOCs/Azure/WindowsVirtualDesktop/WVDVMControl/readme.md

 ## Deployment

-for detailed explanation please refer to this blogpost https://3tallah.com/
+For detailed explanation please refer to this blogpost https://3tallah.com/

 ## Built With